Dhadhazi/storefront-backend-api/README.md

 - Create a [database.json based on the requirements](#database.json) and migrate the DBs
 - Run NPM install to install the node packages
 - Start the app with NPM start
-- Application runs in port 8000 by default (can be changed in config)
+- Application runs in port 8000 by default (can be changed in config), database runs in port you set it up

 ## Tests